COVID-19: State of public health emergency. Mandatory measures remain in effect provincewide.

 Feedback was collected through an online survey from August 10 to September 10, 2020.

-Thank you for your input.
-We are currently reviewing feedback.
+Thank you for your participation and input.

 Outcomes